JPatel87/locks-of-lush/README.md

 ### Database model

 Below is a link to the ERD created for this project.

+This Entity Relationship Diagram (ERD) has been generated using [Lucidchart](https://www.lucidchart.com/pages/landing?utm_source=google&utm_medium=cpc&utm_campaign=_chart_en_tier1_mixed_search_brand_exact_&km_CPC_CampaignId=1490375427&km_CPC_AdGroupID=55688909257&km_CPC_Keyword=lucid%20chart&km_CPC_MatchType=e&km_CPC_ExtensionID=&km_CPC_Network=g&km_CPC_AdPosition=&km_CPC_Creative=442433236001&km_CPC_TargetID=kwd-55720648523&km_CPC_Country=9045963&km_CPC_Device=c&km_CPC_placement=&km_CPC_target=&gclid=Cj0KCQjwyYKUBhDJARIsAMj9lkGuAWT49rmauAUKPE1dZc32REnshWbCY-h0UoYogZ4mtAhFjn8IypsaAoYNEALw_wcB)

+This ERD model contains four entities, which are the booking, stylist, service and user models (note: the user model was created by django allauth).
+Each entity has various attributes (ie. properties), e.g the service entity has name, service type and price as its attributes.
+These attributes are further characterised through the django field data type, which specifies how instances of the attributes are to be stored e.g the service entity, name attribute is to be stored as a character field (Charfield).

+The stylist, service and user entities act as foreign keys (FK) in the bookings entity, through their the unique ids primary keys (PK).
+They all have a zero to many relationship with the booking entity ie. a stylist/service/user can either have zero or many bookings.
+Whereas, the booking entity has a one to one relationship with stylist/service/user entities; ie one booking can only have one stylist, service and user.

 * [Locks of Lush - Entity Relationship Diagram](readme_documents/erd/erd-model.png)